M. N. Krishnamani

-M.N.Krishnamani (Maharajapuram Natarajan Krishnamani; 26 April 1948 - 15 February 2017) was a senior counsel practicing at the Supreme Court of India and a former president of Supreme Court Bar Association of India.
+M.N.Krishnamani (Maharajapuram Natarajan Krishnamani; 26 April 1948 – 15 February 2017) was an Indian senior counsel practicing at the Supreme Court of India and a former president of Supreme Court Bar Association of India.

 Early life

 Maharajapuram Natarajan Krishnamani had his education in Ramakrishna Mission boy's High School, Vaishnav College, Presidency College and Law College, Madras.
 Under his father's influence, he evinced interest in spirituality from childhood.
 Even while studying in 9th standard when he was less than 14 years, he used to give musical discourses in Madras at various places on may spiritual topics.
 All the boys who played musical instruments for him were his class-mates.
 He was appreciated by the then Chief Minister of Tamil Nadu on 3 March 1963 when The latter saw him giving a musical discourse on the life story of Swami Vivekananda during Swami Vivekananda's Centenary Celebrations.
 In all school functions, he used to do mimicry.
 He did his pre-university course from Vaishnava College, Madras.
 He did BSc in geology from the Presidency College, Madras and then Law from Madras Law College, Madras.